 The pulpit is decorated on both sides with 36 square panels featuring several animals, from top to bottom: lambs (Agnellus actually means ‘lamb’), peacocks, deer, pigeons, ducks and fish.
 A large decorated cross commissioned by bishop Agnellus can now be admired in the Museo arcivescovile di Ravenna, where one can also find the throne made for and named after Agnellus’ predecessor, bishop Maximianus (546-557).

 In the right part of the transept, the visitor can find an interesting chapel, the Cappella della Madonna del Sudore, or ‘Madonna of the Sweat’ in English.
 The name refers to a small (35×23 cm) icon of the Madonna and Child that is kept in this chapel.
 It can be dated to the fourteenth century.
 The name ‘Madonna of the Sweat’ derives from a story in which a drunk soldier slashed the icon with his knife, causing it to miraculously sweat blood.
 In 1630, the decision was taken to build a chapel for the Madonna del Sudore.
 The icon itself – a painted tablet – is not much to look at, but the story is amusing and the chapel richly decorated.
 See the image on the left.

 The most interesting objects, however, can be found in the left and right arms of the chapel.
-On the right is the tomb of Blessed Rinaldo da Concorezzo, who was archbishop of Ravenna until his death in 1321.
+On the left is the tomb of Blessed Rinaldo da Concorezzo, who was archbishop of Ravenna until his death in 1321.
 Rinaldo was a contemporary of the famous poet Dante Alighieri, who had been exiled from Florence and who died in Ravenna in 1321 as well.
-The tomb (see the image below on the far right) is actually a reused Roman sarcophagus from the early fifth century.
+The tomb (see the image below) is actually a reused Roman sarcophagus from the early fifth century.
 It is decorated with a scene featuring three biblical figures.
 In the centre we see Jesus Christ on his throne, with a chi-rho halo surrounding his head and a book in his left hand.
 Saints Paul and Peter – the latter with a large cross on his shoulder – are approaching from both sides with a crown.
 The lid of the coffin has a simple decoration of scales.